Frenchtoast0/IZ-KIT/VirtualDevs/BattlePlan.md

     def checkUpdate():
         #this is going to be a none blocking socket its eaiser that way
-        #becuase it will wait untill everything is avabile and then go on its merry way
+        #becuase it will wait until everything is avabile and then go on its merry way

     #py props https://docs.python.org/3/library/functions.html#property
     def setValue